Type 1 Diabetes: Children Living With the DiseaseSkip to the navigation

 Your child needs to see his or her doctor every 3 to 6 months.
 During these checkups, the doctor will evaluate and adjust your child's treatment.
 The doctor will do a hemoglobin A1c or similar test (glycosylated hemoglobin or glycohemoglobin) to check your child's blood sugar control over the previous 2 to 3 months, and a blood glucose test.

-If your child's LDL cholesterol is less than 100 mg/dL (2.60 mmol/L) and there is no family history of high cholesterol, the doctor will do a cholesterol (LDL and HDL) test every 5 years.
+If your child's LDL cholesterol is less than 100 mg/dL (2.60 mmol/L) and there is no family history of high cholesterol, the doctor may do a cholesterol (LDL and HDL) test every 5 years.
 If your child's blood pressure is consistently high and not reduced with weight control or exercise, the doctor may consider medicine.

 When your child has had diabetes for 5 years, the doctor will start yearly screening tests for protein in the urine, which points to diabetic nephropathy.
 At that same time, your child needs to see an ophthalmologist for yearly dilated eye exams (ophthalmoscopy) to check for signs of diabetic retinopathy.
 If your child is at low risk for vision problems, your doctor may consider doing follow-up exams less often.

 Treatment for high blood sugar emergency